Financial Independence Insights

 The 4% Rule: withdraw 4% of your portfolio annually in retirement

-Target: 25x your annual expenses saved
+Target: 25× your annual expenses in invested assets